urs-santoshh/fake_store_api/README.md

 Each API documentation provides details on available endpoints and how to use them.

+### Models
+For detailed information on the models used in the FakeStore API, please refer to the [Model Documentation](docs/README.md).

 ### Contributing

-If you'd like to contribute to the development of the FakeStore API, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you'd like to contribute to the development of the FakeStore API, please follow the guidelines in the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file.

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](docs/LICENSE.md) file for details.